bbatsov/batsov.com/_posts/2022-05-27-email-mania.md

 Admittedly back then the only thing that I cared about was having a "cool" handle.
 Not to mention that circa 1998 very few people around me were using email at all.
 IRC and ICQ were all the rage back then.
 Back to the present.

+Of course, the majority of the time these days I'm using custom domains for my email addresses, with `batsov.com/net/dev` being the primary domains that I use for email purposes.
+For some reason `batsov.net` is my most favorite domain.[^2] As noted above `batsov.com` is still attached to a legacy Google Apps account, while all other domains that I own are attached to my primary Fastmail account.

+Custom domains essential to avoid email vendor lock-in, so I advise everyone to consider them!
+One of the biggest mistakes I ever did was to sign up for many services with my `@gmail.com` account.
+Now I know better!

 You know what's really crazy, though?
 I'm still looking for more (privacy-centric) email services to play with, even if I definitely don't need them and I have no idea what I'd do with them.
 On my "vendors to try" list I've currently have:

 - [Tutanota](https://tutanota.com/)